imbrobits/puzzles/README.md

 # puzzles
-Code puzzles and its solution I found on the web
+Solutions to various code puzzles I found on the web